CarnegieMellon-PlantD/plantd-modeling/SPEC.md

     - Running this will generate an array of 8760 in redis with keys `forecast:namespace.name:inputs`
     - `forecast:namespace.name:metadata` will be a record containing some metadata and summary statistics about the forecast; things like max_rps or total_records_sent for example

-5. To run a simulation,
+5. *simulate* To run a simulation,
     - FORECAST_NAME - (string, a reference to a forecast name)
     - TWIN_NAME - (string, a reference to a twin name)
     - SIMULATION_NAME - the name of this simulation